-Returning Applicant: Former students who have not attended the College for at least one regular semester (Fall or Spring) are required to complete an Application for Readmission at the Registrar & Records Office with a \$10.00 non-refundable fee, at least one week before the registration period.
-Official transcripts from college and/or university attended during the student's leave of absence from Palau Community College must be submitted directly to the Registrar & Records Office from the institution.
+Returning Applicant: Former students who have not attended the College for at least one regular semester (Fall or Spring) are required to complete an Application for Readmission at the Registration & Records Office with a \$10.00 non-refundable fee, at least one week before the registration period.
+If a student attended other colleges/university a copy of an official transcript must be sent to the Registration and Records Office.
+Forms can be obtained at the Registration and Records Office or thru the college website: www.palau.edu.